jamesheald/COIN/README.md

 ```
 [S,w] = obj.run_COIN;
 ```
+This simulaton uses a set of default paramters stored in properties.
 The adaptation and state feedback is contained in S:
 ```
 figure
 plot(obj.x,'k')